emsesp/docs/Troubleshooting.md

-### EMS-ESP can't connect to the Wifi
+### Can't connect to the Wifi router

 The EMS-ESP is probably in Access Point mode.
-Look for a wifi SSID `ems-esp`, connect to this and open a browser to 'https://192.168.4.1'.
+Look for a wifi SSID `ems-esp`, connect to this and open a browser to 'http://192.168.4.1'.
 If you have configured a WiFi client your router would have appointed an IP address via DHCP.
 You should be able to then connect via https://ems-esp or https://ems-esp.local.

 ### The LED is constantly flashing